orbitalquark/textadept/docs/manual.md

   and `M-^R` in the terminal version.
 * Run the current file via `Ctrl+R` on Windows, Linux, and BSD, `⌘R` on macOS, and `^R` in the terminal version.
-* Set, using an interactive dialog, the command line arguments for the current file's compile and run commands via `Ctrl+Shift+A` on Windows, Linux, and BSD, and `⌘⇧A` on macOS.
-(The terminal version does not have a default key binding for setting command line arguments.)
-Enter the command line arguments for each command and press `Enter` or click `OK`.
 * Build the current project via `Ctrl+Shift+B` on Windows, Linux, and BSD, `⌘⇧B` on macOS, and `M-^B` in the terminal version.
 * Run tests for the current project via `Ctrl+Shift+T` on Windows, Linux, and BSD, `⌘⇧T`